swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 ## Overview

 The testing library provides a function, `withKnownIssue()`, that you use to mark issues as known.
-In other words, if you know a test records an issue, might record an issue intermittently (a "flaky" test), or tests code in your project that is incomplete, use this function to inform the testing library at runtime not to mark the test as failing when issues occur.
+Use this function to inform the testing library at runtime not to mark the test as failing when issues occur.

 ## Topics